 In 1994, the top MC title was up for grabs: Tupac was still on the come up, Jay was trying to make his emergence into the game, and Nas made a classic album that put him in the hunt; then there was Biggie… Biggie was that one MC that was just as special as the others, with a little more umph to his style.
 Biggie was wild, he was unapologetic, and he was extremely violent!
 Biggie proudly represented where he was from in Brooklyn, and with “Ready to Die,” he ended up releasing a soundtrack for his city.
 In 2016, Biggie’s album still has a resounding impact in New York City, but for someone not born during that era (cough cough, millennials), or not a music enthusiast like me (cough cough, anyone), this post will remind you just how dominant this album was in the 90’s.

 5. SUICIDAL THOUGHTS (5/5)

-In a guilty, probably sickening way, I think this song is EXCELLENT!
-I’ve heard this song over 30 times in a month span, and each time I hear it from someone else’s perspective:
+In a guilty/probably sickening way, I think this song is EXCELLENT!
+I’ve heard it over 30 times in a month span, and each time, I hear it from someone else’s perspective:

 Puff Daddy’s Perspective: